51Degrees/specifications/pipeline-specification/pipeline-elements/json-builder.md

 - [Cloud Request Engine](cloud-request-engine.md)
 - [Usage sharing element](usage-sharing-element.md)

-(The reference implementations have an exclusion list containing the key name of the elements to exclude.)
+The reference implementations achieve this with a hard-coded exclusion list which contains the Data Key of the elements to exclude.

 The following top-level entries might also be populated in the final JSON output: